giorgiop/giorgiop.github.io/index.md

 [Richard Nock](http://users.cecs.anu.edu.au/~rnock/) and
 [Tiberio Caetano](http://www.tiberiocaetano.com).
 My thesis was about weak supervision, i.e. any learning problem in the continuum between supervised and unsupervised learning.
-In particular, I studied scenarios where supervision is given by high-level aggregated statistics or corrupted by noise; I also touched on learning theory, privacy, distributed learning and deep learning.
+In particular, I studied scenarios where supervision is given by high-level aggregated statistics or corrupted by noise; I also touched on learning theory, privacy, distributed data and deep learning.

 Prior to moving to Australia, I received my BSc and MSc from Politecnico di Milano with a research thesis on Nash equilibrium computation working with